 This is what makes indoor air quality so important for the health and safety of your customers as they navigate their new lives within their homes and businesses.

-In partnership with our preferred vendor Carrier, we present a short guide to indoor air quality that can allow you to offer solutions to your customers in a simplified manner.
-[Carrier previously published content from this blog on their HVAC Basics blog.]
+In partnership with our preferred vendor, Carrier, we present a guide to indoor air quality that can allow you to offer solutions to your customers in a simplified manner.
+Additionally, through this guide, we aim to present high-quality BuyMax products that combat common indoor air quality issues.
+Carrier previously published content from this blog on their HVAC Basics blog.

 The Importance of Everyday Clean Air

 Selling Indoor Air Quality (IAQ) products will always be necessary, even when the effects of the COVID-19 pandemic are behind us.

 With many harmful airborne agents inside the home that can cause asthma flare-ups, allergies, illness, and more, your customers should be continually concerned about the quality of their air.
 Proactively addressing potential air quality issues can result in cleaner air and happier homes or workspaces.